MrThygesen/TEA/README.md

    ## Viewing Your SBT on MetaMask (Polygon Amoy Testnet)

+1. Open MetaMask and go to the **NFT** section.
+2. View **your SBTs**.

-In some testnets, SBTs/NFTs are not shown directly in wallets and must be imported manually.
+BUT> In some testnets, SBTs/NFTs are not shown directly in wallets and must be imported manually.
 This has been observed, for instance, in the MetaMask mobile wallet.

-### How to View Your SBT:
+### How to View Your SBT is not shown and transaction has been made:

 1. Open MetaMask and go to the **NFT** section.
 2. Click **Import NFTs**.